Echinopsis pachanoi: Cultivation

-The San Pedro cactus grows in USDA hardiness zones 8b to 10.
-The range of minimum temperatures in which San Pedro is known to grow is between -9.4 °C and 10 °C.

-The San Pedro cactus is very easy to grow in most areas and grows best in a temperate climate.
-Because it grows naturally in the Peruvian Andes Mountains at high altitude and with high rainfall, it can withstand temperatures far below that of many other cacti.
+Echinopsis pachanoi is hardy in USDA hardiness zones 8b to 10.
+The range of minimum temperatures in which it is known to grow is between -9.4 °C and 10 °C. Because it grows naturally in the Andes at high altitude and with high rainfall, it can for a day or two withstand temperatures far below that of many other cacti if they are dry.
 It requires fertile, free-draining soil.
-They grow up to 30 cm per year.
-They are susceptible to fungal diseases if over-watered, but are not nearly as sensitive as many other cacti, especially in warm weather.
+A good soil mix includes an inorganic lightweight substrate such as pumice or perlite.
+Plants grow up to 30 cm per year.
+They are susceptible to fungal diseases if over-watered, but are not nearly as sensitive as many other cacti, especially in warm weather when they are in their growth phase.
 They can be sunburned and display a yellowing chlorotic reaction to overexposure to sunlight.

 In winter, plants will etiolate, or become thin, due to lower levels of light.
 This may be problematic if the etiolated zone is not sufficiently strong to support future growth as the cactus may break in strong winds.

+In Oaxaca, Mexico, they are commonly planted close together to make an impenetrable cactus fence.

 Propagation from cuttings

 Like many other plants, Echinopsis pachanoi can be propagated from cuttings.
 The result is a genetic clone of the parent plant.
+It is therefore a popular method of propagating highly prized cultivars, sometimes by grafting small cuttings onto fast-growing cultivars like the Predominant Cultivar (PC).
+Some names of cultivars that are highly prized by cactus collectors are Ogunbodede, Vilcabamba A, and Yowie.

-A long cactus column can be also laid on its side on the ground (like a log), and eventually roots will sprout from it and grow into the ground.
+A cactus column can be also laid on its side on the ground (like a log), and eventually roots will sprout from it and grow into the ground.
 After time, sprouts will form and cactus columns will grow upward out of it along its length.

 From seed

-Like a lot of its relatives, Trichocereus pachanoi as a species is easily grown from seed, often by means of a so-called "Takeaway Tek".
-This term refers to the practice of the sowing of Trichocereus (and sometimes other types of cactus) seed into plastic containers, such as those many food takeaways are delivered in.
+Like a lot of its relatives, Echinopsis pachanoi is easily grown from seed, often by means of a so-called "Takeaway Tek".
+This term refers to the practice of sowing cactus seed into plastic containers, such as those many food takeaways are delivered in.
 This creates a semi-controlled humidity environment chamber for six months to a year, in which the seed may germinate and then grow relatively unbothered by environmental contamination.
+To accelerate the growth of seedlings, they can be grafted on Pereskiopsis.

 Legality

-In most countries, it is legal to cultivate the San Pedro cactus.
+In most countries, it is legal to cultivate Echinopsis pachanoi.
 In countries where possession of mescaline and related compounds is illegal and highly penalized, cultivation for the purposes of consumption is most likely illegal and also highly penalized.
 This is the case in the United States, Australia, Canada, Sweden, Germany, and New Zealand, where it is currently legal to cultivate the San Pedro cactus for gardening and ornamental purposes, but not for consumption.